Zztorp/fe20tp1_marker/README.md

-# Quire – a new note-book concept in your browser
+# Quire – the note-book  in your browser

-“Quire” is a beta version of a multifunctional note-book concept in your browser.
+“Quire” is the a new multifunctional note-book in your browser.
 This product allows you to create and personalize your notes and store them in local storage.
 HTLM 5, CSS3, JS (no frameworks) and CK Editor 5, a rich text editor library has been used to develop thee book.
 It  is  responsive and compatible with Chrome, FireFox and Safari.